rezakj/iCellR/README.md

  # Cell type prediction using ImmGen, Mouse and Human Cell Atlas

-To do this you need to download the following databses from our iCellR data link.
+To do this you need to download the following databses from our iCellR data link (more data to come soon).

  ```r
 # download the .rda file from here: https://genome.med.nyu.edu/results/external/iCellR/data/